OpenEvalProject/evals/manuscripts/elife-50661/v2/manuscript.md

 ## Abstract

-RCK domains regulate the activity of K + channels and transporters in eukaryotic and prokaryotic organisms by responding to ions or nucleotides.
-The mechanisms of RCK activation by Ca 2+ in the eukaryotic BK and bacterial MthK K + channels are well understood.
+RCK domains regulate the activity of K+ channels and transporters in eukaryotic and prokaryotic organisms by responding to ions or nucleotides.
+The mechanisms of RCK activation by Ca2+ in the eukaryotic BK and bacterial MthK K+ channels are well understood.
 However, the molecular details of activation in nucleotide-dependent RCK domains are not clear.
 Through a functional and structural analysis of the mechanism of ATP activation in KtrA, a RCK domain from the B. subtilis KtrAB cation channel, we have found that activation by nucleotide requires binding of cations to an intra-dimer interface site in the RCK dimer.
 In particular, divalent cations are coordinated by the γ-phosphates of bound-ATP, tethering the two subunits and stabilizing the active state conformation.
 Strikingly, the binding site residues are highly conserved in many different nucleotide-dependent RCK domains, indicating that divalent cations are a general cofactor in the regulatory mechanism of many nucleotide-dependent RCK domains.

 ## Introduction